Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Scattering from a ribbon with tunable conductivity

-We have computed the current distribution by Eq. \ref{eq:ModeExpansion} (red line), by Eq. \ref{eq:TWAnonhomSD} (blue line) under the TWA, and by a 2D full-wave Surface Integral Equation (2D-SIE) method \cite{miano2005surface} (black line).
-The electric field on the ribbon surface is evaluated by Eq. \ref{eq:SurfCond}.

-For the scenarios presented in both Figs. \ref{fig:Sweep_Chi} and \ref{fig:Sweep_Chi2}, we find very good agreement for both $E_{max}$ and $\sigma_{sca}$ between the solution of Eq. \ref{eq:IntegroDifferential} and the 2D-SIE approach.
+We have computed the current distribution by Eq. (\ref{eq:ModeExpansion}) (red line), by Eq. (\ref{eq:TWAnonhomSD}) (blue line) under the approximated approach, and by a 2D full-wave Surface Integral Equation (2D-SIE) method \cite{miano2005surface} (black line).
+The electric field on the ribbon surface is evaluated by Eq. (\ref{eq:SurfCond}).
+For the scenarios presented in both Figs. (\ref{fig:Sweep_Chi}) and (\ref{fig:Sweep_Chi2}), we find very good agreement for both $E_{max}$ and $\sigma_{sca}$ between the solution of Eq. (\ref{eq:IntegroDifferential}) and the 2D-SIE approach.
 This fact validates our method and the corresponding numerical algorithm.

-In Fig. \ref{fig:Sweep_Chi} (a),(b) and in Fig. \ref{fig:Sweep_Chi2} (a),(c) the orders of magnitude of both the $\sigma_{sca}$ and $E_{max}$ are correctly predicted by the TWA, because the material losses dominates over the radiative ones.
-On the other hand in Fig. \ref{fig:Sweep_Chi2} (b),(d) TWA overestimates both the $\sigma_{sca}$ and $E_{max}$ since, in this case, the radiative losses are dominant and are not included in the TWA.
-In all cases, the TWA overestimates $\re{\gamma_n}$, causing a downward shift of the peaks.
+In Fig. \ref{fig:Sweep_Chi} (a),(b) and in Fig. \ref{fig:Sweep_Chi2} (a),(c) the orders of magnitude of both $\sigma_{sca}$ and $E_{max}$ are correctly predicted by the approximated approach, because the material losses dominates over the radiation ones.
+On the other hand in Fig. \ref{fig:Sweep_Chi2} (b),(d) the approximated approach overestimates both $\sigma_{sca}$ and $E_{max}$ since, in this case, the radiation losses are dominant and are not included in the approximated approach.
+In all cases, the approximated approach overestimates $\re{\gamma_n}$, causing a downward shift of the peaks.

 It is worth to note that, for $l/\lambda = 2 \cdot 10^{-3}$, the $\sigma_{sca}$ spectrum features asymmetric lineshapes arising from the interference of two adjacent even modes \cite{forestiere2013theory}, as shown in Fig. $\ref{fig:Sweep_Chi}$ (b).
-For instance, the first dip from the right is due to the interference between the modes $u_0$ and $u_2$, which are shown in Fig. \ref{fig:Eigenmodes} (a),(e), respectively.
+For instance, the first dip from the right is due to the interference between the modes $u_0$ and $u_2$.
 This interference causes a cancellation of the total dipole moment of the ribbon and, therefore, a vanishing scattering because the ribbon is small compared to the incident wavelength.
-The lineshapes of Fig. $\ref{fig:Sweep_Chi2}$ (c),(d) are remarkably less asymmetric with respect to Fig. $\ref{fig:Sweep_Chi}$ (b) since the structure is now comparable to the operating wavelength, and a cancellation of the dipole moment do not imply zero scattering.
+The lineshapes of Fig. $\ref{fig:Sweep_Chi2}$ (c) are remarkably less asymmetric with respect to Fig. $\ref{fig:Sweep_Chi}$ (b) since the ribbon is now comparable to the operating wavelength, and a cancellation of the total dipole moment do not imply zero scattering.